Statistical Inference Specialism

 - Survival analysis

-Within this specialism, students interested in a career in Health Informatics or Health Data Science are able to further specialise by selecting the modules of the Health Pathway.
+Within this specialism, students interested in a career in Health Data Science or Business Analytics are able to further specialise by selecting the modules of the Health Pathway or the Business Intelligence Pathway.

 The Statistical Inference specialism encompasses data science fundamentals but with additional focus upon statistical modelling and inference of large and complex data structures.
 More specifically, the course provides a thorough ‘core’ training in statistical theory; data analysis and computing via a distinctive blend of leading-edge methodology and practical techniques (including Bayesian and computational methods and data mining) and ‘optional’ modules spanning, for example, genomics, longitudinal data analyses, time-to-event data, spatial data analyses and forecasting.
 The modules reflect inter-departmental research expertise and will prepare students for particular career options in areas with growing demand for data scientists.